 Shares can only be purchased and redeemed directly from the Fund in Creation Units by Authorized Participants that have entered into a contract with the Fund's distributor.
 The vast majority of trading in Shares occurs on the secondary market.
 Because the secondary market trades do not directly involve the Fund, it is unlikely those trades would cause the harmful effects of market timing, including dilution, disruption of portfolio management, increases in the Fund's trading costs and the realization of capital gains.
 With regard to the purchase or redemption of Creation Units directly with the Fund's, to the extent effected in-kind (i.e., for securities), those trades do not cause the harmful effects that may result from frequent cash trades.
 To the extent trades are effected in whole or in part in cash, those trades could result in dilution to the Fund and increased transaction costs, which could negatively impact the Fund's ability to achieve its investment objective.
 However, direct trading by Authorized Participants is critical to ensuring that Shares trade at or close to NAV.
 The Fund also employs fair valuation pricing to minimize potential dilution from market timing.
-In addition, the Fund in effecting trades.
+In addition, the Fund imposes transaction fees on purchases and redemptions of Shares to cover the custodial and other costs incurred by the Fund in effecting trades.
 These fees increase if an investor substitutes cash in part or in whole for securities, reflecting the fact that the Fund's trading costs increase in those circumstances.
 Given this structure, the Trust has determined that it is not necessary to adopt policies and procedures to detect and deter market timing of the Shares.